sforstephan/JBNST24/README.md

 - uwmM: This variable gives information on the mean of the normally distributed environmental factor (set to 0 in our scenarios).
 - umwSD: This variable contains the standard deviation of the environmental variable; it is calculated as the chosen deviation in main.m multiplied by the optoutcome.
 - jto: This is the number of simulation runs (we set it to 700 in all scenarios).

+# Datasets
+The folder "Datasets" contains simulation data for scenarios with both limited and unlimited memory, covering all four observations (premium parameter, agent's effort, principal's utility, and agent's utility) in CSV format.
+Each row represents one simulation run, and columns represent timesteps within each run.
+For unlimited memory scenarios, the first column details environmental turbulence, followed by 200 columns representing the timesteps of a single run.
+For limited memory scenarios, the first three columns provide information on environmental turbulence, the principal's memory, and the agent's memory, followed by 20 columns that capture the results of each simulation run.